 The properties of an RNRZ-L bit stream are similar to the properties of a pseudo-random sequence.
-A 15-stage RNRZ-L encoder will generate a maximal length pseudo-random sequence of $2^{15}$ -1 (32,767) bits if the input data consists only of zeros and there is at least a single one in the shift register.
+A 15-stage RNRZ-L encoder will generate a maximal length pseudo-random sequence of 2^{15} -1 (32,767) bits if the input data consists only of zeros and there is at least a single one in the shift register.
 A maximal length pseudo-random sequence is also generated when the input data consists only of ones and the shift register contains at least a single zero; however, if the shift register contains all zeros at the moment that the input bit stream is all zeros, the RNRZ-L output bit stream will also be all zeros.
-The converse is also true, meaning that when the shift register is filled with ones and the input bit stream is all ones, the RNRZ-L output bit stream will also be all ones.
-In these two cases, the contents of the shift register does not change and the output data is not randomized; however, the randomizer is not permanently locked-up in this state because a change in the input data will again produce a randomized output.
-In general, if the input bit stream contains runs of X bits without a transition with a probability of occurrence of p(X), the output will contain runs having a length of up to (X+15) bits with a probability equal to $(2^{-15} \cdot p(X))$ .
+The converse is also true, meaning that when the shift register is filled with ones and the input bit stream is all ones, the RNRZ-L output bit stream will also be all zeros.
+The contents of the shift register does not change and the output data is not randomized; however, the randomizer is not permanently locked-up in this state because a change in the input data will again produce a randomized output.
+In general, if the input bit stream contains runs of X bits without a transition with a probability equal to $(2^{-15} \cdot p(X))$.
 Therefore, the output can contain long runs of bits without a transition, but the probability of occurrence is low.